Violation of injunction of secrecy.

 Statement of the Case

 During the Senate debate about the administration's action on December 31, Pickering introduced a letter written by French Foreign Minister Charles Maurice de Talleyrand that President Thomas Jefferson had submitted to the Senate five years earlier.
 Talleyrand had pointed out that the United States had no legitimate claim to the West Florida region under the Louisiana Purchase.
-Although Pickering had prepared a long speech, he got no further than reading the minister's letter before Samuel Smith (Republican-MD) interrupted to inquire whether the letter had ever been made public.
+Although Pickering had prepared a long speech, he got no further than reading the minister's letter before Samuel Smith of Maryland interrupted to inquire whether the letter had ever been made public.
 To his dismay, Pickering realized that he had broken a Senate rule by reading an executive document before the injunction of secrecy had been officially removed.
 Senate Republicans were delighted to have caught their foe in such an indiscretion.
-That same day, Henry Clay introduced a resolution of censure.
+That same day, Kentucky senator Henry Clay introduced a resolution of censure.

 Response of the Senate